-Students will teach public and private middle school and/or elementary school students in the St. Louis area about skin cancer and sun protection.
-SPOTS courses are taught in a single 85-minute session or in two 50-minute sessions.
-The program involves delivering a PowerPoint presentation with a pre-written script, interactive games, a video, and hands-on demonstrations.
-The elective is open to students who are new to this program as well as to students who previously participated in the SPOTS first-year selective.
-Students new to SPOTS are required to attend two evening training sessions (2.5 hours each) to learn the content of the program as well as teaching strategies.
+Students will teach public and private middle school and/or high school students in the St. Louis area about skin cancer and sun protection.
+SPOTS courses are taught in 60- to 90-minute sessions.
+The program involves delivering a PowerPoint presentation with a prewritten script, interactive games, a video, and hands-on demonstrations.
+The elective is open to students who are new to this program, as well as students who previously participated in the SPOTS first-year selective.
+Students new to SPOTS are required to attend two evening training sessions (2.5 hours each) to learn the content of the program, as well as teaching strategies.
 For students who have taught SPOTS before, only one evening session is required.
-Students will teach four SPOTS sessions per week of the elective.
+Training sessions for all enrolled students occur in the fall.
+A winter training session can be added if needed.
+Students will teach 4 SPOTS session per week of elective credit (8 sessions total).
 Students participating in the elective need to arrange for their own transportation to teaching sessions.
 Sessions are typically taught by students in pairs.
-Learning objectives are as follows: (1) Demonstrate knowledge of basic principles of skin cancer, including how to detect skin cancer and how to decrease risk with photoprotection.
-(2) Effectively communicate this knowledge to children/adolescents.
+Learning objectives: 1.
+Demonstrate knowledge of basic principles of skin cancer, including how to detect skin cancer and how to decrease risk with photoprotection.
+2. Effectively communicate this knowledge to children/adolescents.

 M25 Medicine 853 Bone and Joint Infectious Diseases